Skip navigation

 Bronchoscopy may be used to:

-• Find and treat growths or other blockages in the airways
+• Find and treat growths or other blockages in your airways

 • Remove lung tumors

-• Help find the cause of persistent cough
+• Help find the cause of certain lung symptoms such as a cough that doesn't go away

-Bronchoscopy with BAL is used to collect tissue for testing.
-These tests help diagnose different disorders of the lungs including:
+Bronchoscopy with BAL is used to collect tissue for testing, to help diagnose certain lung diseases such as:

 Why do I need bronchoscopy and BAL?